 Actually, as carnitine is found mainly in the muscle tissue, it’s beneficial for muscle growth.

 How much carnitine can the human body synthesize a day?

-The total body content of carnitine is about 20g for a person weighing 155 pounds (70 kg).
+The total carnitine content of the body is about 20 grams for a person weighing 155 pounds (70 kg).
 Almost all of it is in the muscle tissue.

-Furthermore, the kidneys efficiently conserve carnitine.
+Furthermore, the kidneys efficiently retain carnitine.
 Thus, even a diet low in carnitine has little impact on the total carnitine content of the body.
-People may need extra carnitine doses from supplements only under certain conditions
+People may need extra carnitine doses from supplements only under certain conditions.

 The human body needs certain compounds for the synthesis of carnitine.
 We should consume foods with methionine, lysine, vitamin C, and vitamin B6 to help the body produce enough carnitine for increased energy levels and weight loss.

 Methionine is an essential amino acid for humans.
 The human body can’t synthesize methionine.
 We have to get it from diet.